 Tissue Box Stockings

-I love the look of Christmas stockings…they add a warm festive touch to holiday decorations.
+I love the look of Christmas stockings.
+They add a warm festive touch to holiday decorations.
 As much as I love them, I have never cared for the way they look when they are full.
 They get all lumpy and lose their stocking shape.
 I came up with a solution to the warped stocking look.
-Anyone who is familiar with my designs knows about my love for reusing household items.
+Anyone familiar with my designs knows about my love for reusing household items.
 I decided to use my empty tissue boxes to make fun stockings that can sit on a shelf or mantel and will still look pristine when filled with candy and gifts.
 Here I am showing them sitting on some candlesticks.

 I cut top of the box in a rectangle shape and left a 1/2 inch border on the sides and 1-1/2 inch border in the front.
 I punched holes out in the wide part of the border so I can poke some candy canes through.
 I then painted the boxes with acrylic paint to match the color stocking I am going to attach.